 This is where a virtual sales assistant comes in.
 Here are the various tasks that VAs typically do:

 What Does A Virtual Sales Assistant Do?

 The list of tasks and responsibilities can vary depending on your company, capacity and needs.
-In one situation, a VA could focus on cold outreach and follow up while in another, they can be tasked with taking over leads from your salespeople, qualifying them and moving them from the pipeline up to a point where they are ready to become a client.
+In one situation, a VA could focus on cold outreach and follow ups.
+In another, they can be tasked with taking over leads from your salespeople, qualifying and moving them from the pipeline up to a point where they are ready to become a client.

 In fact, depending on the hours you want the VA to work (they are usually hired on an hourly basis – more on this later), they can also do all of the above tasks, thus leaving you free to focus on the bigger picture.

 How Do Virtual Assistants Generate Business Leads?

 From cold emails to calling, setting appointments, cleaning and extracting data, etc. a lead generation or sales VA can help you generate quality leads.